buaayhq/nvidia-flex-for-unity/README.md

 DISCLAIMER:
 WORKS ONLY WITH UNITY - THIS IS THE UNITY VERSION OF NVIDIA FLEX

 I am not saying that I own Flex, or the rights to it.
 I am here to merely distribute the package.
 Flex was removed from the Unity Asset Store a while back, and it was pretty hard to get your hands on it after that happened.
 I managed to find a download to it, and decided to share it with the world once again as I think that it's quite an interesting package.

-For all I'm aware of, Flex was free on the Asset Store, but I'm not sure if you re allowed to use this commercially.
-You might only be able to use this for testing/research purposes.
+NVIDIA Flex contains this notice;
+// Notice
+// NVIDIA Corporation and its licensors retain all intellectual property and
+// proprietary rights in and to this software and related documentation and
+// any modifications thereto.
+Any use, reproduction, disclosure, or
+// distribution of this software and related documentation without an express
+// license agreement from NVIDIA Corporation is strictly prohibited.

+You are not allowed to use *this* plugin of Flex commercially, but you should be allowed to try to find other ways of getting Flex working in Unity.
+THIS IS ONLY FOR RESEARCH AND TESTING PURPOSES.

 Thanks, and have fun!